RobotLocomotion/drake-ci/cache_server/README.md

     + build --remote_upload_local_results=no
     ```

-13. After testing the populate / read jobs work as desired, manually delete the
+13. After testing that the populate / read jobs work as desired, manually delete
-    cache so that it starts clean when nightly / continuous begin running:
+    the cache so that it starts clean when nightly / continuous begin running:
     `rm -rf /cache/data/*`

 14. Consult the drake continuous integration details document for the final